SilbigerLab/Mesocosm_User_Manual/Rmd_Chapters/05-start-up_guide.rmd

 1. Preparing flow in the sump
     1. Before turning on the pump, make sure the correct channels of flow are opened to direct the water where it needs to go.
     1. The Meso Return valve should be vertical in the "closed" position (perpendicular to the PVC), and the Sump Return valve should also be vertical in the "open" position (in line with the PVC).
-See Figure 1 to identify valves.
+See [Figure 1](#Figure1) to identify valves.
     1. The Pump Return valve should be veritcal in the "open" position to allow flow from the sump through the pump to the UV filter and chiller compartments.
-See Figure 2.
+See [Figure 2](#Figure2).
-        1. If you do not intend to utilize the Secondary Sump at this time, close the Sump Exchange valve (as shown in Figure 2)
+        1. If you do not intend to utilize the Secondary Sump at this time, close the Sump Exchange valve (as shown in [Figure 2](#Figure2) )
     1. The two UV Flow valves and the Chiller Bypass valve should all be vertical.
 This directs flow down through the UV light chamber before pushing through to the chiller compartment.
-See Figure 3.
+See [Figure 3](#Figure3).
+    <a name="Figure1"></a>
     ![Figure 1.
 Sump Flow Valves](images/Sump_Flow_Valves.png)
+    <a name="Figure2"></a>
     ![Figure 2.
 Pump Return Valve](images/Pump_Valve.png)
+    <a name="Figure3"></a>
     ![Figure 3.
 UV Flow and Chiller Bypass Valves](images/UV_Valves.png)
 1. Turning on sump flow
     1. Once all the valves are properly opened/closed as described above, plug in the Cascade Pump and make sure water is running through the system properly without any leaks.
 There may be some initial sputtering while air is pumped out of the pipes, but that should stop within a couple minutes.